 - 1 teaspoon water

-- Place bread pan with ingredients into the machine and lock into place.
+- Place the bread pan with ingredients into the machine and lock into place.

 - Start the dough cycle.
 Set a timer for 5 minutes.
 After the time is up, use your small silicone spatula to help anything stuck the sides.
-Check for dough that is too wet or too dry, make adjustments accordingly.
+Check for dough that is too wet or too dry, make small adjustments accordingly.

-- After the machine has completed the cycle, unplug the machine and remove the dough onto a lightly floured surface.
+- After the machine has finished, unplug it and remove the dough onto a lightly floured surface.
 Have extra flour handy to help prevent sticking.
-Gently "knock" the air out by kneading for a minute or two.
+Gently "knock" the air bubbles out by kneading for a minute or two.

-- Add a little more flour to the surface if needed and use a rolling pin to shape dough into approximately a 12 x 10" rectangle.
+- Add a little more flour to the surface if needed and use a rolling pin to shape the dough into approximately a 12 x 10" rectangle.
 Carefully flip the dough over so the smoother side is facing the counter and the rough side is facing you.

-- Remove the dough from the oven and pre-heat the to 400 F. Brush on optional egg wash if you wish and make 4-5 small cuts on top with a sharp paring knife.
+- Remove the dough from the oven and pre-heat to 400 F. Brush on optional egg wash if you wish and make 4-5 small cuts on top with a sharp paring knife.
 Keep in mind that the bread will continue to expand and rise and it bakes and you do not want the cuts too large.
-Bake on the middle rack for 20-25 minutes until the internal temperature is 190 – 200 F and it is nicely browned.
+Bake on the middle rack for 20-25 minutes until the internal temperature is 190-200 F and it is nicely browned.
 Rotate and or cover with foil if it browning unevenly or too fast and still needs to cook.

-- Cool on cooling rack for 1-2 hours before slicing.
+- Rest on cooling rack for 1-2 hours before slicing.
 This makes it easier to slice and prevents the bread from drying out.

 - Best eaten within 24-48 hours.
-Keep refrigerated in an airtight container or freeze for up to 2 months.
+Keep refrigerated in an airtight container for a few days or freeze for up to 2 months.